troubleL/firstrepo/readme.txt

-git is a version contron system. git is free software.
+git is a distributed version contron system. git is free software.